Edmund Pike Graves: Service in Poland

-After being demobilized from the Canadian RFC in July, 1919, he volunteered for the Kościuszko Squadron in the newly established Polish Air Force on October 12, 1919, and flew Albatross aircraft based out of the Lewandówka airfield in Lwów (now Lviv, Ukraine), on patrols and scouting missions, over the front lines during the Polish-Soviet war.
+After being demobilized from the Canadian RFC in July, 1919, he volunteered for the Kościuszko Squadron in the newly established Polish Air Force on October 12, 1919, and flew Albatross aircraft based out of the Lewandówka Airfield in Lwów (now Lviv, Ukraine), on patrols and scouting missions, over the front lines during the Polish-Soviet War.

 He was considered an excellent pilot, but known for his risky flying.
-Merian C. Cooper, another American member of the Kosciuszko Squadron (and later famous film director) described him in his book as follows:
+Merian C. Cooper, another American member of the Kosciuszko Squadron (and later famous film director) described him in his book as:

 Lieutenant Graves took off into the sky.
 I remember it like it was yesterday.
 He accelerated the aircraft to an insane speed on the ground and then began to make a circle.
 Circling in this way he was making smaller and smaller circles until the lower wing of his plane was almost touching the ground.
-After finishing the circle he took off and made the most difficult and the best air show I have ever seen.
+After finishing the circle, he took off and made the most difficult and the best air show I have ever seen.

 Other members of the squadron pointed out his bravado and unnecessary risk associated with his airplane acrobatics, among them their commander, Cedric Fauntleroy.
 Merian Cooper himself wrote in his book, "He was undeniably the best pilot of us".

 On November 22, 1919, the Polish inhabitants of Lwów celebrated the first anniversary of their successful defense of the city.
 On this occasion, four pilots of the Kosciuszko Squadron participated in an air show.
 One of them was Edmund Graves.
-Unfortunately, while performing acrobatics over the city in an Albatros D.III fighter, he had an accident: his aircraft lost its right wing during a double roll at 150 ft.
-Merian Cooper described it as follows:
+Unfortunately, while performing acrobatics over the city in an Albatros D.III fighter, he had an accident; his aircraft lost its right wing during a double roll at 150 ft.
+Merian Cooper described it:

 Graves was circling over the city, showing off his aviatic art, but was circling too low.
-Being over Potocki Palace, at an altitude of two hundred feet, he performed a so-called “doube barrel”.
+Being over Potocki Palace, at an altitude of 200 feet, he performed a so-called “double barrel”.
 This is one of the most difficult maneuvers acrobatic pilots do.
 Aircraft was too weak for such performances; right wing of the airplane broke up and fell to the ground.
 Graves never lost his presence of mind in danger.
-In the blink of an eye he could still grab a parachute and jump out of the falling machine.
+In the blink of an eye, he could still grab a parachute and jump out of the falling machine.
 However, he was too low - the parachute failed to open and unfortunate Graves fell on his head and was killed instantly.

 The funeral of Lieutenant Edmund Graves was held on November 24, 1919, and given high honors by the Polish government.
 The procession was attended by thousands of people, included military attachés form the French Military Mission to Poland.
 He is buried in Lviv in the Cemetery of the Defenders of Lwów (a part of Lyczakowski Cemetery), he was posthumously awarded the Cross of Valour.